paulad8/JS_quiz/docs/README.md

 - Firefox

 #### BUGS
-...
+The majority of the bugs were syntax errors and not calling the correct element within the functions.
+I also needed to refactor the logic to improve clarity, remove any redundancies, bloat and modularise for simplicity.
+CORS error was a major stumbling block until I ran the program in a node.js environment.

 ***

 ### DEPLOYMENT
-This website was deployed to GitHub Pages.
+This website was deployed to GitHub Pages June 2024.
 ***

 ### CREDITS